fusioncharts/dev_centre_docs/fusiontime/integrations/django/your-first-chart-using-django-in-fusiontime.md

 ## Create Your First Chart

-Now that you have installed FusionTime and `FusionCharts JSP` wrapper, let us build the first chart to show the **Daily sales of a grocery store**.
+Now that you have installed FusionTime and `FusionCharts Django` wrapper, let us build the first chart to show the **Daily sales of a grocery store**.

 The chart will look as shown below: